-(A) “Autism Spectrum Disorder” means a developmental disability that includes persistent deficits in social communication and social interaction across multiple contexts; restricted, repetitive patterns of behavior, interests, or activities.
+(A) “Autism Spectrum Disorder” means a developmental disability that includes persistent deficits in social communication and social interaction across multiple contexts; and restricted, repetitive patterns of behavior, interests, or activities.
 Characteristics are generally evident before age three but may not become fully evident until social demands exceed limited capacities, or may be masked by learned strategies.
 Characteristics cause educationally and developmentally significant impairment in social, occupational, or other important areas of current functioning.
 The term does not apply if a child's educational performance is adversely affected primarily because the child has an emotional disturbance.
 However, a child who qualifies for special education under the category of autism spectrum disorder may also have an emotional disturbance as a secondary disability if the child meets the criteria under emotional disturbance.
 The term “Autism Spectrum Disorder” is equivalent to the term “autism” used in ORS 343.035 and in 34 CFR §300.8.

-(B) "Communication Disorder" means the impairment of speech articulation, voice, fluency, or the impairment or deviant development of language comprehension and/or expression, or the impairment of the use of a spoken or other symbol system that adversely affects educational performance.
-The language impairment may be manifested by one or more of the following components of language: morphology, syntax, semantics, phonology, and pragmatics.

-(C) "Deafblindness" means having both hearing and visual impairments, the combination of which causes such severe communication and other developmental and educational problems that the child cannot be accommodated in special education programs designed solely for students having hearing or visual impairments.

-(D) "Developmental Delay" means 1.5 standard deviations or more below the mean in two or more of the following developmental areas for Early Childhood special education and school-aged special education (ages 39), that adversely affects a child's developmental progress when the child is three to kindergarten and the student's educational performance when the student is kindergarten through age nine:
+(B) " Speech or language impairment” means a communication disorder, such as stuttering, impaired articulation, a language impairment, or a voice impairment, that adversely affects a child’s developmental progress (age 3 through 5) or educational performance (age 5 through 21).(C) "Deafblindness" " means concomitant hearing and visual impairments, the combination of which causes such severe communication and other developmental and educational needs that the child cannot be accommodated in special education programs designed solely for students having deafness or blindness, that adversely affect a child's developmental progress (age 3 through 5) or educational performance (age 5 through 21).(D) "Developmental Delay" means 1.5 standard deviations or more below the mean in two or more of the following developmental areas for early childhood special education and school aged special education (ages 3 through 9), that adversely affects a child's developmental progress when the child is three to kindergarten and the student's educational performance when the student is kindergarten through age nine:

 (i) Cognitive development;